SeriousOldMan/Simulator-Controller/README.md

 ### Download and Installation

-Download one of the builds below and unzip anywhere you like.
-Then run the "Simulator Setup" tool available in the *Binaries* folder, which will guide you through the quite complex installation & configuration process.
-You can run the "Simulator Setup" tool as often as you like, all your choices will be preserved between your sessions.

-See the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) for more information.
+Installation is very easy.
+For first time users I recommand using the automated installer below.
+But there are different download and installation options available.
+Please see the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for more information.

-An installation of the underlying programming language [AutoHotkey](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) is only necessary, if you want to create your own plugins.
-Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) will be required for development as well, at least if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
-But you can stick with the precompiled binaries from the distribution, if that is not your domain.

-For further convenience, the "Simulator Setup" tool will place links to **Simulator Startup** and **Simulator Settings** in the Windows Start Menu.
-You can also configure the software to automatically start with Windows by checking the *Start with Windows* during the configuration process.

-A word about Antivirus warnings: The programming language used for building Simulator Controller uses some really nasty tricks to control Windows applications, tricks also used by malware.
-Therefore, depending on your concrete Antivirus program, you may get some warnings regarding the Simulator Controller applications.
-I can assure you, that there's nothing about it.
-But you can read about these issues in the forums of [AutoHotkey](https://www.autohotkey.com/) itself.
-If your Antivirus programm allows exception rules, please define rules for the Simulator Controller applications, otherwise you need to have a beer and search for another Simulator Controller tool.
-Sorry...

-Below you will find download links for the current development build and the two latest stable releases.
-For release information, even for a preview on upcoming features in the next stable build, please take a look at the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).
+Below you will find separate download links for the current development build and at least the two latest stable releases.
+For release information, even for a preview on upcoming features in the next stable build, don't miss the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

+#### Automated Installer

+Simply donwload and run [Simulator Controller.exe](*).
+This small application will connect to the version repository and will download and install the latest version automatically for you.
+If you want to install a version other than the current one, this is possible by downloading and installing one of the versions below manually, but consult the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) beforehand.

 #### Latest development build